KHZ-INTL/FTA_Schedules/README.md

 Please insert your FTA Alias into the "alias" variable the very top.

 # Screenshot
+- Master Branch
 ![Screenshot1 tag](https://github.com/KHZ-INTL/FTA_Schedules/blob/master/flyfta.PNG)
+- Beta Branch
+    - Flights are displayed in dictionary form for time being until a display function is made or the db is integrated.

 Features- implemented:
  - Fetch and display client's schedules using FTA Alias on CLI